jrc03c/js-convex-hull/readme.md

 const getConvexHull = require("js-convex-hull")
 ```

-Then call the function, passing in an array of 2D points:
+Then call the `getConvexHull` function (which returns the subset of points that represents the hull), passing in an array of 2D points:

 ```js
 let points = [